owncloud-archive/acceptance-testing/README.md

 ##Running tests with vagrant

-To run the tests on as many environments as possible, you should use vagrant by simply executing
+To run the tests against the latest ownCloud master on as many environments as possible, you should use vagrant by simply executing

     $ ./test-master.sh

 Vagrant creates virtual machines with different setups (regarding webserver, browser, database backend, user backend) and runs the tests on them.

+You can set up vitual machines using your local ownCloud repository.
+To do so you must copy your core repository to Vagrant/localsrc/core.
+Repeat this for apps and 3rdparty.
+Please note that it is not possible to use symlinks here.

+After copying the files you can start the virtual machine by executing

+    $ vagrant up local_on_apache_with_sqlite

+in the Vagrant folder.
+Once the machine is up you can run the cucumber against 33.99.33.10.

 #Extending the test suite